About

 • In a large pot (large enough to generously fit and mix 6 cups of rice krispies), place the marshmallows, brown butter (or regular butter), and salt.

-• Heat the mixture over medium heat, while stirring to melt the marshmallows and to mix the butter, to make a smooth mixture.
+• Heat the mixture over medium heat, while stirring to melt the marshmallows and to mix the 4 tbsp of brown butter with milk solids, to make a smooth mixture.
 Stir in the vanilla.

 • Remove the pot from the heat and stir in the rice krispies.
 Make sure to carefully fold them in so that you don't crush the rice krispies.